 Clinic Notes from:

-These are some of the notes presented by Dean Lockwood at last spring’s PGC/Glazier Basketball coaching Clinic in Chicago.
+These are some of the notes presented by Dean Lockwood at a PGC/Glazier Basketball coaching.

-Dean has been an assistant in the Tennessee Women’s Program for 12 years.
+Dean was an assistant in the Tennessee Women’s Program for 15 years.

 He was also an assistant in their men’s program for 5 years.